A First-Timer’s Guide to Winston-Salem: 11 Things to Do

 Located just five minutes south of downtown along the Salem Creek Greenway, it’s an ideal starting point.
 Choose from 2–3 hour excursions by eBike or Segway, cruising through downtown, Old Salem, and connected greenways.
 In warmer months, paddleboard tours at Salem Lake offer a fresh perspective from the water.
 Prefer a relaxed ride?
 Triad ECO Adventures’ sister company, Triad Trolleys, offers narrated tours of the city’s highlights.

-Spend a Day Outdoors at Tanglewood Park
+6. Spend a Day Outdoors at Tanglewood Park

 Winston-Salem is surrounded by great outdoor spaces, but Tanglewood Park stands apart for the sheer variety of experiences in one place.
 Just 15 minutes from downtown, this 1,100-acre park is built for full-day adventures.

 Start on the trails, where paved paths and wooded routes wind past pastures, forests, and the Yadkin River.
-The Arboretum and Gardens is a must-see, with 26 themed gardens and vibrant seasonal blooms.
-Golfers can take on two championship courses, while beginners can opt for the Par 3 or playful Softgolf.
-Families will enjoy playgrounds, a vintage locomotive, and lakeside views at Mallard Lake.
-For something different, book a trail ride at Tanglewood Stables or relax on the patio at the park’s newly reopened golf clubhouse.
+The Arboretum is a must-see, with 26 themed gardens and vibrant seasonal blooms.
+Golfers can take on two championship courses, while beginners can opt for the Par 3 or playful Softgolf, where oversized clubs and foam balls create what’s been dubbed “the world’s most fun golf game.”

-Get Outdoors Without Going Far
+7. Get Outdoors Without Going Far

 You don’t have to leave the city to find a change of scenery.
 Winston-Salem’s growing network of greenways makes it easy to explore on foot or by bike.